-Non-Display Use of NYSE MKT market data means accessing, processing, or consuming NYSE MKT market data delivered via direct and/or Redistributor 7 data feeds for a purpose other than in support of a data recipient's display usage or further internal or external redistribution.8 Managed Non-Display Services fees apply when a data recipient's nondisplay applications are hosted by a Redistributor that has been approved for Managed Non-Display Services.
-A Redistributor approved for Managed Non-Display Services manages and controls the access to NYSE MKT BBO and NYSE MKT Trades and does not allow for further internal distribution or external redistribution of NYSE MKT BBO and NYSE MKT Trades by the data recipients.
-A Redistributor approved for Managed Non-Display Services is required to report to NYSE MKT on a monthly basis the data recipients that are receiving NYSE MKT market data through the Redistributor's managed non-display service and the real-time NYSE MKT market data products that such data recipients are receiving through such service.
+^{7 &}quot;Redistributor" means a vendor or any other person that provides an NYSE data product to a data recipient or to any system that a data recipient uses, irrespective of the means of transmission or redistribution.8 Managed Non-Display Services fees apply when a data recipient's non-display applications are hosted by a Redistributor that has been approved for Managed Non-Display Services.9 A Redistributor approved for Managed Non-Display Services manages and controls the access to NYSE BBO and NYSE Trades and does not allow for further internal distribution or external redistribution of NYSE BBO and NYSE Trades by the data recipients.
+A Redistributor approved for Managed Non-Display Services is required to report to NYSE on a monthly basis the data recipients that are receiving NYSE market data through the Redistributor's managed non-display service and the real-time NYSE market data products that such data recipients are receiving through such service.
 Recipients of data through Managed Non-Display Service have no additional reporting requirements.
-Data recipients that receive NYSE MKT BBO from an approved Redistributor of Managed Non-Display Services are charged a Managed Non-Display Services Fee of \$150 per month, and data recipients that receive NYSE MKT Trades from an approved Redistributor of Managed Non-Display Services are charged a Managed Non-Display Services Fee of \$600 per month.
-Data recipients that receive NYSE MKT BBO and NYSE MKT Trades from an approved Redistributor of Managed Non-Display Services are also charged an Access Fee of \$375 per month.10
+Data recipients that receive NYSE BBO from an approved Redistributor of Managed Non-Display Services are charged a Managed Non-Display Services Fee of \$300 per month, and data recipients that receive NYSE Trades from an approved Redistributor of Managed Non-Display Services are charged a Managed Non-Display Services Fee of \$1,000 per month.
+Data recipients that receive NYSE BBO and NYSE Trades from an approved Redistributor of Managed Non-Display Services are also charged an Access Fee of \$750 per month.10 the limited number of Redistributors that have qualified for Managed Non-Display Services.
+As proposed, all data recipients currently using NYSE BBO and NYSE Trades on a managed non-display basis would be subject to the same access fee of \$1,500 per month, and the same non-display services fees,11 as other non-display data recipients.12

-The Exchange proposes to discontinue the fees related to Managed Non-Display Services because of the limited number of Redistributors that have qualified for Managed Non-Display Services and the administrative burdens associated with the program in light of the limited number of Redistributors that have qualified for Managed Non-Display Services.
-As proposed, all data recipients currently using NYSE MKT BBO and NYSE MKT Trades on a services fees,11 as other non-display data recipients.12 managed non-display basis would be subject to the same access fee of \$750 per month, and the same non-display
+The Exchange proposes to discontinue the fees related to Managed Non-Display Services because of the limited number of Redistributors that have qualified for Managed Non-Display Services and the administrative burdens associated with the program in light of